KJhari/CMPE244_AndroidApp/README.md

 The app uses several libraries and frameworks:

 Android Jetpack Compose: Used for building the UI in a declarative way.
-Android Media3: For video playback functionality in the app.
+Android Media3 Exoplayer: For video playback functionality in the app.
 Volley: For making network requests to the backend server.
 AndroidX: Provides backward-compatible versions of Android framework APIs and additional libraries.
 GSON: For handling JSON serialization and deserialization.